Feb 19, 2019

-Insider Trading: Duchene not expected in lineup on Thursday
+Insider Trading: Duchene not expected in the lineup on Thursday

 How much longer can the Ottawa Senators keep playing Matt Duchene, Mark Stone and Ryan Dzingel before they say 'we've got to take them out of our lineup'?